 - Bake, switching the position of the sheets halfway through baking, until pale golden, about 15 minutes.
 Cool completely on the baking sheets on top of racks.

 Adjust the cayenne pepper, depending on how spicy you want the cheese straws to be.
+For kids, I use the smallest quantity, for adults I would definitely increase it.

 These cheese straws can be made a day ahead.
 Keep them in an airtight container at room temperature.